oVirt/ovirt-site/source/feature/ntpsupport.html.md

 ##### vdsm-bootstrap

-*   vdsm-bootstrap - shoudl support configuring NTP on any host bootstrapped
+*   vdsm-bootstrap - should support configuring NTP on any host bootstrapped
 *   bootstrapping code now has to support ovirt-node as well

-Q - should we skipp the NTP config if the NTP server is not accessible on bootstrap
+Q - should we skip the NTP config if the NTP server is not accessible on bootstrap

 ##### vdsm-registration